 For the hunting community, Angela has also created some impressive game pictures.
-Her red stag print, Challenger, depicts a rutting stag in all his glory, while her grouse print, Featherweight Championship, describes the antics of two lecking black grouse.This minimalist creation is a classic example where less-is-more.
+Her red stag print, Defender, depicts a rutting stag in all his glory, while her grouse print, Featherweight Championship, describes the antics of two lecking black grouse.This minimalist artwork is an excellent example of an artist displaying how sometimes less-is-more.

 In a more relaxed pose is Bobby Dazzler, Angela's wonderfully arty interpretation of a cock pheasant.
 In this fine art print we see the artist's intrinsic ability to turn a very traditional game bird subject into a cutting edge artistic statement.
 The use of a black background – a distinctive feature of Angela's artwork since 2006 – only adds extra vibrancy to this colourful limited edition pheasant artwork.